-Tachikawa is this little city tucked away in the western suburbs of Tokyo.
+Tachikawa is a city tucked away in the western suburbs of Tokyo.
 If you’re local you know it’s absolutely loaded with eats and sights to discover.

 But if you’ve never been to Japan you have probably never heard of it.
 You think in terms of Tokyo, Kyoto, and Osaka.

 But Tachikawa is an amazing place to visit too.
 Let me show you why.